Jianningli/medshapenet-feedback/README.md

 **Guidelines**  <br>
-By filing a pull request to this repository, you can:
+By filing a pull request or opening an issue in this repository, you can:

 <ul>
   <li>Report Issues</li>